By Catholic News Agency

 In the Eastern rites of the Catholic Church, Theophany — as Epiphany is known in the East — commemorates the manifestation of Jesus' divinity at his Baptism in the River Jordan.

 But here’s where it gets a little confusing.
 While the traditional date for the feast is Jan.
 6, in the United States the celebration of Epiphany is moved to the second Sunday after Christmas in the Novus Ordo.
-Because Christmas 2021 fell on a Saturday, Epiphany was observed on Jan.
-2, which was just eight days after Christmas Day.
+Because Christmas 2022 fell on a Sunday, Epiphany will be observed on Jan.
+8.

 During the 12 days of Christmas, clergy wear white, except during St. Stephen’s Day and the Feast of the Holy Innocents, when they wear red.